Open vs. Closed Adoption in Alberta: What the Law Actually Says

 What Open Adoption Means in Alberta

 "Open adoption" is not a single arrangement — it is a spectrum.
 At one end, openness might mean a commitment to send annual photo updates.
 At the other, it might mean regular in-person visits between the child and birth family.
-In Alberta, these arrangements are not typically codified in law for private domestic adoptions.
-They are social agreements, usually facilitated by the agency, between the birth parents and the adoptive family.
+In Alberta private domestic adoption, these arrangements are generally negotiated through the licensed agency, birth parents, and adoptive family.
+Ask the agency what, if anything, is documented or legally enforceable.

-This is an important distinction: if an adoptive family agrees during matching to provide quarterly photos and then stops doing so, the birth parent has limited legal recourse.
-The Adoption Order extinguishes the birth parent's legal status as a parent.
-Contact arrangements in private adoption are built on trust and good faith, not court orders.
+This is an important distinction: if an adoptive family agrees during matching to provide quarterly photos and then stops doing so, the legal consequences depend on the wording and circumstances.
+The Adoption Order changes the birth parent's legal status as a parent.
+Do not treat an informal contact promise as a guaranteed legal right.

 What "Closed Adoption" Means in the Alberta Context